AHP28/Beginner-Python-Projects/Computation-and-Simulation/readme.md

+# Computation and Simulation in Python

-### Beginner leve Simulation and Modeling in Python using Applied Mathematics, Mathematical Methods and Physics
+Beginner leve Simulation and Modeling in Python using Applied Mathematics, Mathematical Methods and Physics